 - How is your buy/sell agreement funded?

+The accuracy and clarity of your buy/sell agreement is critical.
 We often find agreements are not current, have a price determination that isn't fair or workable for all parties and lack funding for triggering events.
 Those situations can result in protracted litigation and sometimes the demise of the business.